penguinite/onbox/docs/content/wiki/compile.md

 ## Building pothole.{#building}

-Building pothole is as easy as running a single command.
-But you will need to make a choice regarding database engines.

-### Selecting a database engine.

-With the use of compile-time directives, Pothole can add support for multiple database engines, but there is a caveat: you can only add support for one database engine at a time.

-This means a pothole binary with `sqlite` support is only able to open sqlite databases and nothing else.

-1. Sqlite

-Pothole supports sqlite, for simple servers (1-5 users) this is good enough although if you are going to host Pothole for more users then using Postgres is a good option.

-The main benefit of using sqlite is that it is lightweight, it does not require a database server to run in the background.
-And if you are hosting only for yourself and you do not mind a bit of latency then sqlite is a good option.

-2. Postgres

-*Note: as of now, postgres support is very limited-*

-Pothole supports postgres, this is a good option for small servers that don't want latency or for servers with more than 5 users.

-Your performance and mileage with this database backend will vary since it's not used very much in actual development.

-## Building

 Now it's time to actually build pothole.
 Open your shell and `cd` to the new folder.
 Make sure you have nim and nimble installed for this section.